fonsecas72/composer-selenium/README.md

 bin/selenium start --xvfb
 ```

+You can throw selenium options too.
+For example:
-You can even set the firefox profile to use or set how much you are willing to wait for selenium to start (in seconds)
+You can set the firefox profile to use:
 ```
-bin/selenium start --firefox-profile /someDir/toFirefoxProfile
+bin/selenium start --selextra firefox-profile=/someDir/toFirefoxProfile
 ```

+You can also set how much you are willing to wait for selenium to start (in seconds)
 ```
 bin/selenium start --timeout 60
 ```